Skip to main content

 PeptidePrimary UseAdministrationCycle LengthKey Differentiator

-SelankAnxiolytic & NootropicIntranasal14–21 daysBenzodiazepine-class anxiety relief without sedation, cognitive impairment, or dependence risk
+SelankAnxiolytic & NootropicIntranasal14-21 daysBenzodiazepine-comparable anxiety relief in Russian trials without the sedation, cognitive dulling, or dependence

 SemaxNootropic & NeuroprotectiveIntranasal10–21 daysDirectly upregulates BDNF (the brain's primary growth factor for learning and memory) without hormonal side effects